 — NCAA Champion

-— 2-time Consensus All-American and First-Team All-ACC
+— 2-Time Consensus All-American & First-Team All-ACC

 — Consensus National College Player of the Year

-Chicago Bulls & Washington Wizards
+Chicago Bulls and Washington Wizards

-— 6-time NBA Champion and Finals MVP
+— 6-Time NBA Champion and Finals MVP

-— 5-time NBA Most Valuable Player
+— 5-Time NBA Most Valuable Player

-— 14-time NBA All-Star
+— 14-Time NBA All-Star

-— 10-time All-NBA First Team
+— 10-Time All-NBA First Team

-— 10-time NBA Scoring Champion
+— 10-Time NBA Scoring Champion

-— 9-time NBA All-Defensive First Team
+— 9-Time NBA All-Defensive First Team

 — NBA Rookie of the Year

-— 2-time Slam Dunk Contest Champion
+— 2-Time Slam Dunk Contest Champion

-Through all of that time, and even after Jordan retired (for the third time) following the 2003 NBA season, MJ's wealth has grown exponentially as the owner of the Charlotte Hornets.
-According to Forbes, Jordan is the highest paid athlete of all time, and here is how he built his fortune:
+Through all of that time, and even after Jordan retired (for the third time) following the 2003 NBA season, MJ's wealth has grown exponentially as business man and a NBA owner.